robinmollah/robinmollah/README.md

+# Robin Mollah
 ### Hi there 👋

-Over the last 8 years, I honed my skill in a broad field of technology, worked individually and with team around the world.
+Over the last 11 years, I honed my skill in a broad field of technology, worked individually and with team around the world.
 I have deep understanding of almost all mostly used, powerful and popular OS, tools, languages.
 And this is the reason I can provide you a solution from thousands of possible solutions exactly the one that will best fit your requirements.

 If you are not interested to read in detail about my expertise [**JUMP**](#work-experience) **to get a short overview**